-The main cause of chronic food insecurity in rural areas is recurring droughts causing scarcity of natural resources and increased depletion of assets due to lack of sustainable livelihoods.
-The population’s diminished coping capacities have led to increased population movements from rural to urban areas, including the capital, where vulnerable people live in precarious conditions, unable to generate sufficient income to meet basic needs.
-In urban areas the high unemployment rate affects access to food.
-70% of the total population is concentrated in urban areas, particularly Djibouti city and its periphery Balbala where 15% and 25% respectively of the population is in Crisis (IPC Phase 3).?
+Drought has resulted in a scarcity of natural resources, and a depletion of assets due to lack of sustainable livelihoods.
+The population’s diminished coping capacities have led to increased population movements from rural to urban area, including the capital, where vulnerable people live in precarious conditions, unable to generate sufficient income to meet basic needs.
+In urban areas high unemployment is impacting people’s access to food.
+70% of the total population is concentrated in urban areas, particularly Djibouti city and its periphery Balbala where 15% and 25% respectively of the population are in Crisis (IPC Phase 3) or higher.?

 INFORM measures Djibouti’s risk of humanitarian crisis and disaster for 2020 to be high, at 5.2/10.
 This has decreased from 5.4/10 in 2019, but lack of coping capacity at 6.1/10, and vulnerability at 6.4/10 are higher than in previous years.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.